readmeio/rdme/documentation/commands/openapi.md

   $ rdme openapi convert [SPEC] [--out <value>] [--title <value>] [--workingDirectory <value>]

 ARGUMENTS
-  SPEC  A file/URL to your API definition
+  SPEC  A path to your API definition — either a local file path or a URL.
+If your working directory and all
+        subdirectories contain a single OpenAPI file, you can omit the path.

 FLAGS
   --out=<value>               Output file path to write converted file to